LiveRamp (RAMP)

 15. Is Now The Time To Buy LiveRamp?

-LiveRamp’s business quality ultimately falls short of our standards.
-For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+LiveRamp isn’t a terrible business, but it isn’t one of our picks.
+First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its efficient sales strategy allows it to target and onboard new users at scale, the downside is its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.
-On top of that, its expanding operating margin shows it’s becoming more efficient at building and selling its software.
+On top of that, its customers generally do not adopt its complementary products.

-LiveRamp’s price-to-sales ratio based on the next 12 months is 2.3x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+LiveRamp’s price-to-sales ratio based on the next 12 months is 1.7x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
 We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.